zooniverse/aggregation/docs/source/json.rst

     [u'1274968', u'1274969', u'1276058', u'1279124', u'1273572', u'1274458', u'1273570', u'1274964', u'1273574', u'1273575' ...]

-Note that the subject ids are actually strings (not totally sure why that is the case but doesn't seem to cause any trouble).
-The u'' simply means unicode (for the purposes of printing out subject ids, just think of strings)
+Note that the subject ids are actually strings (even though they are all numbers).
+The u'' simply means unicode.

 To print out the aggregation results for one subject we can do ::